ali0999109/CreatingGroupPolicy/README.md

-# Setting up a logon banner
+# Setting up a interactive logon message

 - Go to group policy management
 - Right-click on your domain and create a GPO